Why is it important to regularly measure blood pressure? Well, this article provides detailed information to answer this question.

 Guidelines for Beginners for Blood Pressure Measurement

-If you are measuring the blood pressure at home without expert supervision, you need to follow simple rules to record accurate reading.
+If you are measuring blood pressure at home without expert supervision, you need to follow simple rules to record accurate readings.
 Read the following precautionary measures and try to follow them ;

 Selecting the right type of device

 Several different types of devices are available in the market for blood pressure measurement.
 A sphygmomanometer is the best device that gives the most accurate results.
 It is manual and difficult to use for non-professionals in the beginning but is the most popular device in the medical world and gives 99% accurate results.